 Crown Cove RV Park

-Amenities: The most intriguing aspect of Crown Cove RV Park is its country-type setting surrounded by beautiful green scenery in the form of fully-grown trees.
+Amenities: The most intriguing aspect of Crown Cove RV Park is its country-type setting of beautiful green scenery in the form of fully-grown trees.
 Not only that, but the park is at the border of North Carolina and South Carolina.
 You can also explore Riverwalk –– a riverfront community.
 Better yet, zip across the Catawba River by signing up for a guided tour.

 The sites come with water, electricity, a bathhouse, and laundry facilities.
 Make sure to ask about their rates and special offers for the best deal.